A stunning view of Puerto Rico

 Culinary Delights

-Puerto Rican cuisine, a delightful fusion of Spanish, African, and Taíno influences, tantalizes the palate with dishes like mofongo, mashed plantains with savory fillings, and lechón asado, slow-roasted pork with crispy skin.
-Savor the flavors of arroz con gandules, rice with pigeon peas, and indulge in fresh seafood like red snapper prepared in a variety of styles.
-Don't miss the opportunity to sample local rum, expertly crafted and often enjoyed in refreshing cocktails like piña coladas.
+Puerto Rican cuisine is a vibrant blend of Spanish, African, and Taíno influences.
+Indulge in mofongo, a savory dish of mashed plantains with various fillings, and lechón asado, slow-roasted pork with crispy skin.
+Savor the flavors of arroz con gandules, rice with pigeon peas, and tostones, twice-fried plantains.
+Don't forget to sample the refreshing piña colada, said to have originated in San Juan, or enjoy fresh seafood at a beachfront restaurant.

 Cultural Snapshot